10. S3 classes#

-The open-access textbook Deep R Programming by Marek Gagolewski is, and will remain, freely available for everyone’s enjoyment (also in PDF).
+This open-access textbook is, and will remain, freely available for everyone’s enjoyment (also in PDF; a paper copy can also be ordered).
 It is a non-profit project.
-This book is still a work in progress.
-Beta versions of all chapters are already available (proofreading and copyediting pending).
-In the meantime, any bug/typos reports/fixes are appreciated.
-Although available online, this is a whole course.
-It should be read from the beginning to the end.
+Although available online, it is a whole course, and should be read from the beginning to the end.
 Refer to the Preface for general introductory remarks.
-Also, check out my other book, Minimalist Data Wrangling with Python [26].
+Any bug/typo reports/fixes are appreciated.
+Make sure to check out Minimalist Data Wrangling with Python [27], too.

-By now, we probably have forgotten which objects are hidden behind x, y, and z.
-Being able to simply call “print(y)” without having to recall that, yes, y is a data frame, might seem quite appealing.
+Printing out a matrix, a data frame, and a time series are all instances of the displaying of things, although they undoubtedly differ in detail.
+By now, we have probably forgotten which objects are hidden behind the aforementioned x, y, and z.
+Being able to simply call print(y) without having to recall that, yes, y is a data frame, seems pretty appealing.

 typeof(NULL)